 Information on any specific requirements/conditions placed on the course by the relevant Accrediting Body, including the timeframe for accreditation.

-Upload evidence of engagement with Accrediting Body/ies.
+Upload [link to] evidence of engagement with Accrediting Body/ies.

 Course Development Team response to External Examiner report (see below).

 The External Examiner has confirmed that the proposed course, including the Course Intended Learning Outcomes, is aligned with relevant subject benchmark statements (if applicable) and FHEQ level(s).

 Provide [link to] evidence of External Examiner report.

 External Examiner input at Phases 2-3 should be focused, reflecting their specific role and expertise (as distinct from what other external stakeholders may offer).
 The prompts below may be helpful in this respect.
 External Examiners are likely to wish to comment on the extent to which proposed changes to courses may help to address any particular issues they or their predecessors have raised in previous External Examiner reports.

 - Course learning outcomes: are these clear, appropriate, and in accordance with the level and title of the award?
 Have they been informed by the Framework for Higher Education Qualifications (FHEQ) and any Subject Benchmark Statement(s)?

 - Course coherence and relevance: is the course coherent, of appropriate breadth and scope, and informed by recent developments in the discipline?